Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 common sense
 communication -- breaking bad news https://boz.com/articles/bad-news
 communication -- ELI5 https://boz.com/articles/eli5
+communication -- non violente
 communication -- plainspoken https://boz.com/articles/be-plainspoken https://debliu.substack.com/p/the-importance-of-being-plainspoken
-communication non violente
-competition is for Losers = Avoid competition.
+competition -- is for losers = Avoid competition.
 Stop copying what everybody else is doing.
 If you work at a for-profit company, work on problems that would not otherwise be solved.
 If you’re at a non-profit, fix unpopular problems.
 Life is easier when you don’t compete.
-(Hint: don’t start another bottled water company). conditioning -- classical conditioning -- operant continuity of government (COG) = establishing defined procedures that allow a government to continue its essential operations in case of a catastrophic event such as nuclear war https://en.wikipedia.org/wiki/Continuity_of_government convexity = if you want to be lucky, look for opportunities with big upsides and low downsides.
+(Hint: don’t start another bottled water company). conditioning -- classical conditioning -- operant continuity of government (COG) = establishing defined procedures that allow a government to continue its essential operations in case of a catastrophic event such as nuclear war https://en.wikipedia.org/wiki/Continuity_of_government convex output = look for opportunities with big upsides and low downsides.
 In addition to increased optionality, your errors will benefit you more than they harm you.
-Convex payoffs let you tinker your way to success and innovation. copernican principle = humans are not privileged observers of the universe "The more we learn about astronomy, the less it seems that earth is special.
+Convex payoffs let you tinker your way to success and innovation. convex output = the smartest people can be an order of magnitude more productive than others who are only somewhat less smart https://www.8vc.com/resources/lessons-from-peter-thiel convex output curve = better than linear = more effort/rsrc -> much more results copernican principle = humans are not privileged observers of the universe "The more we learn about astronomy, the less it seems that earth is special.
 It’s a small part of the universe, and each human is a small part of the earth.
 We are all spinning through the solar system — nowhere near the beginning or end of time." https://en.wikipedia.org/wiki/Copernican_principle corporate slave (but also never achieving anything?) correlation is not causation https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation